 - Select the type of object you would like to link to using the dropdown menu on the left

 - Search for the record or records to add to that relationship

 Note: You are not limited to a single relationship for each object type.

 These record relationships will be visible on each record object.
 For example, on the below feature detail view, you can see all the relationships under Record links:

 Reporting on your relationships

-- Initiative, release, release phase, feature, and idea reporting tables include columns for Record links which can then be included in the List, Pivot, Chart, and Timeline report views.
+- Initiative, release, release phase, feature, and idea reporting tables include columns for Record links, which can then be included in the list, pivot, chart, and timeline reports.